Terms of Engagement

 not to do any further work, and to retain custody of your papers or files, until all accounts are paid in full;

-to charge interest at up to 12% p.a. on any amount outstanding one month after the date of the account.
+to charge interest at up to 12% p.a. and collection fees on any amount outstanding one month after the date of the account.

 Given the size of the New Zealand market, we are often asked to act for clients whose commercial and/or legal interests conflict.
 We have developed policies and procedures for dealing with these issues.